cmbuckley/cmbuckley.github.io/projects/laptop.md

     bUpdate = True

-    If DriveExists(sFlashDrive) Then 'should show some flash drive stuff If sActionCommand &lt;&gt; sFlashSlideshowPath Then
+    If DriveExists(sFlashDrive) Then 'should show some flash drive stuff If sActionCommand <> sFlashSlideshowPath Then
             bManualChange = True
             bInDefault = False
             CreateFlashDriveSlideshow